Heavy-tailed configuration models at criticality: Important examples

 \subsection{Power-law degrees with small perturbation}

-As discussed in the introduction, our main goal is to obtain results for the critical configuration model satisfying $\prob{D_n\geq k}\sim L_0(k)k^{-(\tau-1)}$ for some $\tau\in (3,4)$.
-In this section, we consider such an example and show that the conditions of Assumption~\ref{assumption1} are satisfied.
+As discussed in the introduction, our main goal is to obtain results for the critical configuration model with $\prob{D_n\geq k}\sim L_0(k)k^{-(\tau-1)}$ for some $\tau\in (3,4)$.
+Here, we consider such an example and show that the conditions of Assumption~\ref{assumption1} are satisfied.
 Thus, the results in Section~\ref{sec:results} hold for \CM\ in the following set-up that is closely related to the model studied in~\cite{BHL12} for rank-1 inhomogeneous random graphs.
 Fix $\tau\in (3,4)$.
 Suppose that $F$ is the distribution function of a discrete non-negative random variable $D$ such that

 where $L_0(\cdot)$ is a slowly-varying function so that the tail of the distribution is decaying like a regularly-varying function.
 Recall that the inverse of a locally bounded non-increasing function $f:\R\to\R$ is defined as $f^{-1}(x):=\inf\{y:f(y)\leq x\}$.
 Therefore, using \cite[Theorem 1.5.12]{BGT89}, where $L(\cdot)$ is another slowly-varying function.
 Note that \cite[Theorem 1.5.12]{BGT89} is stated for positive exponents only.
 Since our exponent is negative, the asymptotics in \eqref{eqn:inverse} holds for $x\to 0$.
 Suppose that the random variable $D$ is such that Define the degree sequence $\boldsymbol{d}_{\lambda}$ by taking the degree of the $i^{th}$ vertex to be where the $\delta_{i,n}(\lambda)$'s are non-negative integers satisfying the asymptotic equivalence The $\delta_{i,n}(\lambda)$'s are chosen in such a way that Assumption~\ref{assumption1}~\eqref{assumption1-4} is satisfied.
 Fix any $K\geq 1$.
-Notice that \eqref{eqn:inverse} and \eqref{defn:delta:i} imply that, for all large enough $n$ (independently of $K$), the first $K$ largest degrees $(d_i)_{i\in [K]}$ satisfy Therefore, $\boldsymbol{d}_{\lambda}$ satisfies Assumption~\ref{assumption1}~\eqref{assumption1-1} with $\theta_i=(C_F/i)^{\alpha}$.
-We next address Assumption~\ref{assumption1}~\eqref{assumption1-2},~\eqref{assumption1-3} in the next two lemmas:
+Notice that \eqref{eqn:inverse} and \eqref{defn:delta:i} imply that, for all large enough $n$ (independently of $K$), the first $K$ largest degrees $(d_i)_{i\in [K]}$ satisfy